A National Securities Arbitration & Investment Fraud Law Firm

 Public Justice

-According to FINRA Disciplinary actions for December 2016, the following individuals were barred from FINRA and cannot currently work for a FINRA brokerage firm for failing to provide FINRA with information it requested or to keep information current with FINRA pursuant to FINRA rules:
+According to FINRA Disciplinary actions for March 2017, the following individuals were suspended from FINRA and cannot currently work for a FINRA brokerage firm for failing to provide FINRA with information it requested or to keep information current with FINRA pursuant to FINRA rules:

 NAME FORMER EMPLOYERS